Wednesday, September 17, 2025

 1. Have you ever had one of those moments when it suddenly 'twigs' for you, and everything makes sense?
 What was it about?

 6. Have you ever been in a situation where someone said, 'That's on you'?
-How did you handle the responsibility?
+We're they right?

 7. What’s something that always makes your skin crawl, no matter how many times you see it?